nsnyder/setting-up-my-computer/README.md

 This is a repository made to keep track of the everything I want to remember about my computer setup.
-It's separated into commands to keep track of for either Mac, Windows, or any other OS, though right now, I'm primarily running on Mac.
+It's separated into commands to keep track of for either Mac, Windows, or any other OS.
+Right now, I'm primarily running on Mac.

 Feel free to copy from this to make your setup the best it can be!